MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Nano-Server.md

 ## Important differences in Nano Server

-Because Nano Server is optimized as a lightweight operating system for running “cloud-native” applications based on containers and micro-services or as an agile and cost-effective datacenter with a dramatically smaller footprint, there are important differences in Nano Server versus Server Core or Server with Desktop Experience installations:
+Because Nano Server is optimized as a lightweight operating system for running “cloud-native” applications based on containers and micro-services or as an agile and cost-effective datacenter host with a dramatically smaller footprint, there are important differences in Nano Server versus Server Core or Server with Desktop Experience installations:

 - Nano Server is "headless;" there is no local logon capability or graphical user interface.
 - Only 64-bit applications, tools, and agents are supported.
 - Nano Server cannot serve as an Active Directory domain controller.
 - Online domain join (of a Nano Server to a domain) is not supported.
+- Nano Server cannot be configured to use a proxy server to access the internet.
-- System Center Configuration Manager is not supported.
+- System Center Configuration Manager and System Center Data Protection Manager are not supported.
 - The version of Windows PowerShell provided with Nano Server has important differences.
 For details, see [PowerShell on Nano Server](PowerShell-on-Nano-Server.md).
-- Nano Server is supported on the Current Branch for Business (CBB) model.
+- Nano Server is supported only on the Current Branch for Business (CBB) model--there is no Long-Term Servicing Branch (LTSB) release for Nano Server at this time.
 See the following subsection for more information.

 ### Current Branch for Business
-Nano Server is serviced by a more active model, called Current Branch for Business (CBB), in order to support customers who are moving at a “cloud cadence," using rapid development cycles.
-In this model, feature updates are expected two to three times per year.
+Nano Server is serviced with a more active model, called Current Branch for Business (CBB), in order to support customers who are moving at a “cloud cadence," using rapid development cycles.
+In this model, feature update releases of Nano Server are expected two to three times per year.
 This model requires [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx) for Nano Servers deployed and operated in production.
 To maintain support, administrators must stay no more than two CBB releases behind.
-Only CBB releases for Nano Server will be supported at a time.
 However, these releases do not auto-update existing deployments; administrators perform manual installation of a new CBB release at their convenience.
 For some additional information, see [Windows Server 2016 new Current Branch for Business servicing option](https://blogs.technet.microsoft.com/windowsserver/2016/07/12/windows-server-2016-new-current-branch-for-business-servicing-option/).

 The Server Core and Server with Desktop Experience installation options are still serviced on the [Long-Term Servicing Branch (LTSB) model](https://support.microsoft.com/lifecycle#gp%2Fgp_msl_policy), comprising 5 years of mainstream support and 5 years of extended support.